ThalytaRangel/stage3_d4/README.md

 ## 🔖 Layout

-O layout do projeto foi desenvolvido pelos instrutores da Rocketseat como parte do material de estudos do curso Explorer.
+The project layout was developed by Rocketseat instructors as part of the Explorer course.

-## 🪪 Licença
+## 🪪 License

-Esse projeto está sob a licença MIT.
+This project is under the MIT license.

 <br>

-Feito com ♥ by Thalyta Rangel
+by Thalyta Rangel